TriangleLeft/assert-dialog/README.md

 #AssertDialog
 C#-like assert dialog.
 Shows modal dialog when assertion fails blocking current thread.
+(So you can attach a debugger, or decide to stop application)

+You can either use it as same as Java's "assert" throwing AssertionError, or if you don't want to potentially block your team, as a dialog, allowing to skip asserts.

 ![](misc/assert.png)